A Glimpse Inside the Story

 Part I: When Everything Changed

-A fractured marriage, an unplanned pregnancy, and a courtroom that threatened it all.
+A fractured marriage, an unplanned pregnancy, and a legal battle that threatened it all.

 Part II: The Life We Had to Let Go